dzoliana/DogBreeds/README.md

 ## Requirements:

-1. Set up a next.js project
+- Set up a next.js project

   - Initialize a new next.js project which will serve as the base for your frontend app.

-2. Implement pages and navigation:
+- Implement pages and navigation:

   - Homepage (dog breeds page: a page that lists all dog breeds retrieved from the Dog API.)
   - Breed images page: when a user clicks on a breed, they should be taken to this page where they can view various images of the selected breed.

-3. Integrate dog CEO's Dog API:
+- Integrate dog CEO's Dog API:

   - Utilize the dog API to fetch and display data.
 This includes listing all breeds and displaying images for a selected breed.

-4. User interaction and state management:
+- User interaction and state management:

   - Implement client-side state management to handle user interactions, such as selecting a dog breed.

-5. UX/UI and styling:
+- UX/UI and styling:
   - Use a CSS/UI framework of your choice for styling (e.g. Bootstrap, Material-UI, Tailwind CSS)

 ### BONUS

 - Preserve the app state on page refresh(you might use React Context or any state management library like Redux).
 - Ensure the app is responsive and provides a good user experience.
-- Data validation and error handling (Frontend): o Implement appropriate error handling for API requests (displaying error messages if the API call fails, for example). o Validate user interfaces where necessary (e.g. handling invalid routes or unavailable breeds).
+- Data validation and error handling (Frontend):
+  - Implement appropriate error handling for API requests (displaying error messages if the API call fails, for example).
+  - Validate user interfaces where necessary (e.g. handling invalid routes or unavailable breeds).

 ## Deployed site